 A family friendly 10.5km walk takes you around the region, with panoramic views of the Barvaux.
 Starting in Juliénas park in Barvaux-sur-Ourthe, and taking about 3.5 hours, you’ll wander by the banks of the Ourthe past the Devil’s Tower that overlooks the river.

 Where to stay

 Stay at La Merveilleuse spa hotel located in an old convent with unique views of the river and the town of Dinant.
 Rooms vary from standard to luxury and there is an apartment for six people.

 Located in the heart of town, Le Vieux Durbuy is set in a listed building with 12 rooms.
 Sister hotel The Victoria has 13 rooms, and The Guest House has 2 suites.
 You can find information on all three here.
-Families might like Adventure Valley Durbuy which has chalets, and numerous activities from climbing and zipwires to laser games and escape rooms (though currently many indoor activities are closed).
+Families might like Adventure Valley Durbuy which has chalets, and numerous activities from climbing and zipwires to laser games, fast tag, bowling and escape rooms.

 The Black Forest